muhtasim24/muhtasim24/README.md

 Software Engineer
 -----------------

 Hello!
 I'm Muhtasim Mushfiq, a recent graduate from the University at Buffalo with a Bachelor of Science in Computer Science.
 I am passionate about learning new technologies and concepts that can help me grow as a software engineer.
 My goal is to make a meaningful impact in the world through my work, help others, and build innovative solutions.
-I try to learn something new everyday and I love building new projects that benefit my life and even maybe others.
+I try to learn something new everyday and I love building new projects that benefit life and solve real-life problems.
 I thrive in collaborative environments, and love and I’m excited to embark on my journey in tech while making meaningful connections along the way!

 * 🌍  I'm based in New York, New York
 * 🖥️  See my portfolio at [MyPortfolio](http://mmushfiq.vercel.app/)